 There are a few more steps you need to climb before you get into your dream college to pursue a professional degree.
-Sounds hectic?
-Well, that’s how the system is made of and demands you to always stand on your toes and deliver the best.
-After you are done with the entrance exam, the next level is to crack the group discussion and finally the personal interview to fit into the admission radar of prestigious institutes.
-In this article, we will restrict our discussion on group discussion as a little is known about how to do well in GD.
+After you are done with the entrance exam, the next level is to crack the group discussion.

 Group discussion is a process where a topic is presented by the host and every participant is asked to share his/her opinions and ideas, and the one who comes up with the most reasonable answer wins it big time.
 Specifically, Group Discussion is the part of selection process in MBA institutes and other colleges providing professional courses.
 Now, it’s of utmost importance for you to know about the different types of group discussion and how to plan a productive strategy for each one of these GD process.